FreeXR/freexr-guides/privatequest-setup.md

 You'll want a logged in setup if you want to play the games you bought from the quest store!
 If not, it's better to go accountless, because then your headset won't be tied to a meta account.

+## Accountless setup
+An accountless setup is easy and doesn't require root.

+- In PrivateQuest:
+    - Init -> Set DeviceKey
+	- Control -> Developer mode -> Get
+	- Control -> Developer mode -> Switch to ON position
+	- Control -> ADB -> Get
+	- Control -> ADB -> Switch to ON position
+	- Init -> Set Oculus token
+	- Init -> Set Meta token
+	- Init -> Skip NUX

 ## Logged-in setup
+> [!NOTE]
-You'll need root to skip the first time setup screen (NUX).
+> You'll need root to skip the first time setup screen (NUX).
 For rooting to work, you'll need to be on a vulnerable version of horizonOS.
 See [the exploit github page](https://github.com/FreeXR/eureka_panther-adreno-gpu-exploit-1) for information on which versions are vulnerable.

 - Connect to your quest using adb over TCP
 	- Run `adb shell pm disable-user --user 0 com.oculus.updater`